legends2k/2d-transforms-101/README.md

 ## SVG
 The demonstrations/interactive animations embedded within the presentation was done in [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics), the XML-based, open standard file format for vector graphics with support for animation.
 In English, all it has are just instructions like `move to`, `line to`, `rect`, `circle`, `ellipse`, etc. in a very readable, XML format and no unintelligible binary data.
 So a reader (yes, a human one too) can easily read and understand it; a renderer can render it at any resolution without any loss in fidelity.
 The presentation's first slide has a [3D-transformed background](http://rawgit.com/legends2k/2d-transforms-101/gh-pages/images/2D_affine_xforms.svg) which too is an SVG — it should show up as something similar to [this](http://rawgit.com/legends2k/2d-transforms-101/gh-pages/images/background.png); a simple check to see how well your browser supports SVGs and CSS3 transforms.

 It's highly recommended that you fiddle with the SVGs under [`images`](https://github.com/legends2k/2d-transforms-101/tree/gh-pages/images) directory.
 SVG format is very similar to [PostScript](http://en.wikipedia.org/wiki/PostScript) (which also has commands like `move to`, `line to`, etc.) and is an excellent `Hello World` test bed ([Short, Self Contained, Correct, Example](http://www.sscce.org/)) for learning transformations or 2D graphics in general.
 Oh they also have a tag for groupings `<g>` which may be used to learn hierarchical transformations.
 An SVG is only more readable than a PS, PDF or [XAML](http://msdn.microsoft.com/en-us/library/windows/apps/dn535793.aspx).
-Just open it in a (modern) browser to view it (no, not Edge, it doesn't do 3D CSS3 transforms in SVGs yet :), open it in your favourite text editor, muck around, save and refresh your browser to see the changes immediately; rinse and repeat.
+Just open it in a (modern) browser to view it, open it in your favourite text editor, muck around, save and refresh your browser to see the changes immediately; rinse and repeat.

 ## Credits
 * [Computer Graphics using OpenGL](http://amzn.com/0131496700), _Francis Hill_ and _Stephen Kelley_